-5. Coordinated, with Seamless Transitions through a Comprehensive Array of Services
+5. Coordinated, with Seamless Transitions through a Comprehensive Array of Services both cost and quality.

-Older adults should be able to access the services they need, when they need them, in the place they call home.
-Fragmentation of the long-term care system has a huge impact on both cost and quality.
 This collaborative approach requires fluidity and coordination of care by consumers, funders and providers of services, with minimal interruption in the flow of services received as seniors move throughout the long-term living system.
 To achieve this, current barriers such as confusing or over-burdensome eligibility requirements must be eliminated; providers across the continuum of care must work together to coordinate their services around the needs of each individual rather than around the needs of their individual organizations; and state government and regulatory departments must identify and tear down program "silos" that result in contradictory service provision and regulations.